carpentries-incubator/ReproducibleResearch/instructors/customforyourorg.md

 #### 2. Let's copy (clone) the repository.

-Go to https://github.com/new?template_name=ReproducibleResearch&template_owner=amandamiotto .
+Go to https://github.com/new?template_name=ReproducibleResearch&template_owner=ampartridge .
 This is the page where we tell Github to make a copy of the lessons and save it into your own account.

 ![](episodes/fig/CreateNew.png){alt='screenshot of the following details.'}

-The repository template should be ***"amandamiotto/ReproducibleResearch"***.
+The repository template should be ***"ampartridge/ReproducibleResearch"***.
 ***Include all branches*** should be ***unchecked***.
 ***Owner*** should show your ***own user account name***.
-***Repository name*** will be the other part of the URL, so you may want to label it something similar to ***"ReproducibilityCourse"***.
+***Repository name*** will be the other part of the URL, so you may want to label it something similar to ***"ReproducibleResearch"***.
 Don't use spaces, but dashes are okay.
 ***Description*** should be meaningful.
 ***Public*** should be yes.

-Now click "Create reposisitory" (the green button).
+Now click "Create repository" (the green button).

 #### 3. Github will create a repository for you.

-It should look the same as https://github.com/amandamiotto/ReproducibleResearch but with your username and repository name.
+It should look the same as https://github.com/ampartridge/ReproducibleResearch but with your username and repository name.

 ![](episodes/fig/FullSite.png){alt='screenshot of the following details.'}